-Apple: All Macs and iOS devices affected by chip flaws
+Apple: All iPhones, iPads and Macs affected by chip flaws

-Apple has confirmed all its Mac systems and iOS devices are affected by two recently disclosed processor flaws called Spectre and Meltdown.
+The U.S. tech giant has confirmed that all its iPhones, iPads and Mac computers are affected by two recently disclosed processor flaws called Spectre and Meltdown.

-In an announcement on Thursday, Apple (AAPL) said it has released mitigations to defend against Meltdown in iOS 11.2, macOS 10.13.2, and tvOS 11.2.
-It will release mitigations in Safari to defend against the Spectre bug "in the coming days," the release said.

-"There are no known exploits impacting customers at this time," Apple said, echoing what other companies and security researchers have said.

 Related: What to do about the Spectre and Meltdown risks